 Her in depth knowledge of banking and finance coupled with her in-depth knowledge of people developmental skills, have made her a popular and highly in demand coach-cum-trainer in the region.

 To date, Karen has trained more than 5,000 executives all over the globe: Chicago, Amsterdam, Singapore, Australia, Japan, Korea, Indonesia, China, Hong Kong, Taiwan, Thailand, Pakistan, India, Philippines, Malaysia and Vietnam.

 An expert in the design, development and implementation of training and development support systems, Karen is well recognized for the results arising from the benefits of her coaching and training sessions.
 This is due to her dynamic personality backed by her professionalism when consulting with her clients.

 She is a certified coach, graduating from Coach U Inc in United States in Personal Coaching and Corporate Coaching and is listed with the International Coach Federation.
 She has also developed and delivered several coaching programs for senior managers from MNCs and Financial Institutions.

 Karen, volunteers as a council board member for Club Rainbow Singapore since 1999.
 Club Rainbow is a non profit charity organization for children suffering from chronic and life-threatening illnesses.
 She is also sits on the committee board for UBS Community Affairs.

-Karen won the Women of Our Times Award 2006, Finance & Commerce category, organised by The Women’s Weekly to recognized women’s achievements.
+Awards: Karen won the Women of Our Times Award 2006, Finance & Commerce category, organised by The Women’s Weekly to recognized women’s achievements.
 She also won the most voted by readers award of $5,000, to give to a charity of her choice.